DaniFoldi/ProtoGUI/README.md

 Set the `commands` of an item to `['']` to create a _close_ interaction, empty commands are ignored.
 Omit the `commands` property if you don't want an item to close the GUI.

-If a player does not have the permission to run the commands, you can still use the API (see below) to open the GUI for them.
+If a player does not have the permission to run the commands, you can still use the API or helper command (see below) to open the GUI for them.

 Setting many `owner:<UUID/name>` playerheads will delay the GUI opening, so unless you need it to be dynamic, `texture:<texture>` is recommended.